What is Amortization?

 Amortization of Assets

 Amortization means something different when dealing with assets, specifically intangible assets, which are not physical, such as branding, intellectual property, and trademarks.
-In this setting, amortization is the depreciation of such assets, over time, as marked by a company’s accounting team.
+In this setting, amortization is the periodic reduction in value over time, similar to depreciation of fixed assets.

-Amortization refers to the act of depreciation when it comes to assets that aren’t physical.
-It is arguably more difficult to calculate because the true cost and value of things like intellectual property and brand recognition are not set in stone.
-It takes a responsible, well-rounded accountant working closely with a company to help the business understand what its intangible assets are worth and how to account for the depreciation of the assets over time.
+Amortization refers to the act of depreciation when it comes to intangible assets.
+It is arguably more difficult to calculate because the true cost and value of things like intellectual property and brand recognition are not fixed.
+Accounting and tax rules provide guidance to accountants on how to account for the depreciation of the assets over time.

-Regardless of which specific instance it refers to, amortization means the writing off of cost.
+Regardless of whether you are referring to the amortization of a loan or of an intangible asset, it refers to the periodic lowering of the book value over a set period of time.
 Having a great accountant or loan officer with a solid understanding of the specific needs of the company or individual he or she works for makes the process of amortization a simple one.

-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-The following resources will be helpful in furthering your financial education:
+CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
+The following CFI resources will be helpful in furthering your financial education: